We always keep hearing, stay away from negative people. But, what if your spouse is a pessimist. How to deal with a negative spouse?

 In a negative relationship, a partner tries to control you and wants you to do everything as they please.
 If denied that power, they disrespect you or use force or violence (sexual, physical, or verbal) and intimidation to get the scores settled.
 Sometimes, they may act unreasonably jealous and turn hostile on trivial matters.
 They may make the relationship so strained that living with them can make you feel stressed and alone.

 Being around negative people can be exhausting.
 They are conditioned to focus on the worst scenarios and create worry and fear.
+This kind of an attitude can be detrimental to your mental growth.
 If you have a spouse with a negative attitude, it can be even more draining because you have to share your life with them.
 The reason for their negativity may be childhood abuse, bitter past experiences, or low self-esteem.
 You may be able to understand how to deal with a negative spouse only if you know the reason behind their negativity.
 So, stay positive, don’t react negatively, offer help, and talk to them about their feelings.
 However, if your efforts do not improve your relationship, seek professional help.

 - Previous sufferings, past bitter experiences, and childhood traumas may be some reasons for your spouse to be negative.